 The Edinburgh Festival Fringe is the world’s largest arts festival.
 That means that August is the time of the year where a walk along Princes Street becomes unbearable for anyone living in Edinburgh.
 Tourists.
 Everywhere.

 The Edinburgh Festival Fringe has also been on my doorstep for my whole life.
 You’d think he’s probably been to a lot of shows, he’ll go to about 10 every year, he must’ve seen 100s of shows.
 Nope.
 I didn’t really go to the Fringe properly until last year.
 Last year I made the decision to see as many shows as I could.
 I was fairly successful.
 This year I turned my ticket booking up to 11!
+Here are my top tips for cheap Edinburgh Fringe shows.

 I’ve already purchased tickets to 15 shows this year and the bulk of those are in the first couple of weeks… and I’m working full time.
 I’ve booked tickets for big names like Jason Manford, Frankie Boyle, Sara Pascoe and Iain Stirling (unknown/known to most as the voiceover guy from Love Island).
 Ticket prices can get quite expensive though, with the most I’ve paid this year at £18.50 for Jason Manford.
 However, it’s not as expensive as you think!
 I thought I’d write a short guide on ways to do the ‘Fringe on the Cheap’.